 [Editor’s Note: The above Report is placed in square brackets to await what will be the status of this Report at the end of this Study Cycle.]

-2/1.8/3.3 Analysis of the results ofstudies
+2/1.8/3.3 Analysis of the results of studies

 In carrying out the technical and operational studies under 1.8 several key points were identified.
 Some of these key points are included in this section.
 Moreover, these key points are also included/reflected in Section 5 of Draft CPM text where applicable.